AmazingAng/WTF-Solidity/Languages/en/02_ValueTypes_en/readme.md

 ### 3. Addresses

-Addresses have following 2 types:
+Addresses have the following 2 types:
 - `address`: Holds a 20 byte value (size of an Ethereum address).

 - `address payable`: Same as `address`, but with the additional members `transfer` and `send` to allow ETH transfers.